yangxvlin/comp90025-pmc-notes/README.md

       <img width="70%" src="./docs/9.jpg"/>
     - With switching networks, the hardware cost is no longer proportional to the degree d.
       - Instead, we measure the **complexity = the number of switching elements**
+      - For any hardware that doesn't have shared memory with O(1) access time, the communication network affects the delay.
     - the optimal complexity's definition changes for algorithm run the switch network?
       - Yes, since the communication is bounded by the switching network, and it is a function of the minimum latency of the switching network.
     - n = number of inputs and outputs